GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 browser engine into the platform, fostering competition and innovation.

 Developers can include the web in their Android applications in many ways.
-WebView is frequently used to render ads, as a layout component used along with native UI elements, or packaging HTML 5 games.
+WebView is frequently used to render ads, as a layout component used along with native UI elements, or for packaging HTML 5 games.
 Custom Tabs allows developers to build in-app browsers and provide a seamless navigation experience to third-party web content, and Trusted Web Activity allows developers to use their Progressive Web Apps (PWAs) in Android apps, which can be downloaded from the Play Store.